CliffS/google-sheets-simple/README.md

 ## Please note

 This is an early version, an `alpha` version really.
 It should not be used in earnest yet.
+The syntax may change before version v1.0.0.

 It is a simplified interface to the [Google APIs Node.js Client][googleapis] and currently only uses the [Service to Service Authentication][service]